 Your arcane class only needs to be able to cast one 1st-level Abjuration spell, which gives you a lot of options.
 Realistically, you need an abjuration spell that grants an AC bonus to capitalize on Abjurant Armor

 - PHB: The choice between Sorcerer and Wizard is always a hard one.
 Abjurant Champions generally stick to a small set of favored spells, but since you’re already giving up so many spell levels it can be hard to be one more level behind a wizard.

 - PHB: Always a solid, reliable option.
 High Intelligence and all of the knowledge skills means that you can use Knowledge Devotion easily.

-Dual-role classes are a bad idea.
-Don't use them.
+Dual-role classes are a bad idea here.
+Don’t use them for this.

 - PHB: Bards get spells that technically qualify them, but they don’t get any actual defensive abjuration spells, so most of the Abjurant Champion is wasted on them.

 - PHB: The Abjurant Champion can’t get by on the Duskblade’s tiny number of defensive spells, and you’ll lose much of the Duskblade’s offensive capacity with little to show for it.